nsharpe-rise8/RiseU-Engineering-101/curriculum/Chapter-5-Testing.md

 #### 1. Understanding Unit Testing

-**The Nature of a Unit:** At its core, a unit in software development is akin to a single, self-contained function or method within a class or module.
-It's designed to perform a specific task, characterized by its inputs and outputs or actions.
-The beauty of a unit lies in its simplicity and focus—a testament to the single responsibility principle.
-It doesn't worry about the larger system it's a part of; rather, it concentrates on executing its designated task well, given specific inputs.
+**Unit Nature:** A unit is a simple, focused function or method in software, designed for a specific task.
+It follows the single responsibility principle, working independently within a larger system.

-**The Purpose of Unit Testing:** Unit testing serves as a microscope under which each unit's behavior is examined and verified.
-By writing tests for these small, discrete units of code, developers gain a profound understanding of what outputs or behaviors to expect for given inputs.
-This scrutiny reveals potential uncaught exceptions or inaccuracies in the unit's output, essentially gauging the function's predictability and reliability.
+**Unit Testing Purpose:** Unit testing examines and verifies a unit's behavior by testing its code against expected outcomes.
+This helps identify errors and ensures the function's reliability.

-**Integration and Isolation:** One of the hallmarks of well-designed unit tests is the ability to modify or replace a unit without affecting the integrity of other units within the system.
-This is achievable when units are designed with clear, isolated responsibilities.
-Well-tested units, when integrated, form a cohesive system where changes are localized, minimizing the risk of unintended side effects across the system.
+**Integration and Isolation:** Effective unit tests allow for safe modifications of individual units without impacting others, thanks to their clear, isolated responsibilities.
+This leads to a stable, cohesive system with minimal unintended interactions.

 #### 2. Practice Unit Testing